About Our Clinical Trials

 Q. Where are you located?

 A. We are located at Boston PainCare, 85 1st Avenue, Waltham, MA 02451.
 We have ample free parking on the premises if you drive.

 Q. Can your office accommodate volunteers using wheelchairs?

-A. Yes, although our office dates back to the early 19th century, it’s renovated and wheelchair accessible.
+A. Yes, our office is wheelchair accessible.